w3c/wai-website/pages/about/groups/task-forces/matf.md

 ## Work statement

-The Mobile Accessibility Task Force has regrouped in 2024 and a new Work Statement will be published soon.
+To learn about the focus, scope and deliverables of the task force, see the [Mobile Accessibility Task Force Work Statement](/about/groups/task-forces/matf/work-statement/).

 ## Current work